Davidj361/Overseer/README.md

 - Give the program an icon
 - Finish applications tab
 - Finish menubar
+- Have the sort work properly
 - Fix segmentation fault that happens randomly (possibly to do with the startup file creation or how Qt is setup)

 ## Low Priority

 - Add exception handling to the startup file creation/writing
 - Add apt-get package names for requirements
-- Make Proc.getTotalMem() more efficient
 - Make the program close upon ctrl+c or ctrl+d when ran from terminal